woocommerce/woocommerce/plugins/woocommerce-admin/README.md

 After cloning the repo, install dependencies with `npm install`.
 Now you can build the files using one of these commands:

  - `npm run build` : Build a production version
- - `npm run dev` : Build a development version
- - `npm run watch` : Build a development version, watch files for changes
+ - `npm start` : Build a development version, watch files for changes

 There are also some helper scripts: